Azure-Samples/hdinsight-enterprise-security/README.md

-# HDInsight enterprise security template
+# HDInsight enterprise security

-Resource Manager templates for creating Azure HDInsight clusters with encryption in transit enabled.
+Resource Manager templates for creating Azure HDInsight clusters with different security features.

 ## Using the templates

-Replace occurences of the following values with the correct information for your environment:
+Fill in the parameters based on the correct information for your environment.

-* `<SUBSCRIPTION_ID>` - replace with your Azure subscription ID
-* `<PASSWORD>` - replace with your chosen password for cluster login and ssh login

 ## Resources